yangliu-finance/yangliu-finance.github.io/_pages/about.md

 Welcome to my website!

-I am an Assistant Professor of Finance, College of Finance and Statistics, Hunan Univeristy in China.
+I am an Assistant Professor of Finance, College of Finance and Statistics, Hunan Univeristy.
-I got my Ph.d. degree of Finance from Tsinghua University, and
+I received the Ph.d. degree in Finance from Tsinghua University in 2021, and the bachelor degress in Financial Engineering from Central University of Finance and Economics in 2015.

-**Research Interests**: Empirical Asset Pricing, Machine Learning, Portfolio Optimization
+**Research Interests**: Empirical Asset Pricing, Machine Learning, Behaviroal Finance

 <!---
 My research covers the global financial markets, with a strong focus on the Chinese stock markets.